 Chances are, once you’ve calculated downtime costs, you’d realize it is far more expensive than keeping a spare eddy current product on your warehouse shelf.

-Imagine you’re a pulp and paper company and your variable speed drive went down due to a mechanical failure.
+Imagine you’re a manufacturing company and your variable speed drive went down due to a mechanical failure.
 Turnaround time, including shipping, could be two weeks.
 As an example, two weeks at $25,000 an hour is a whopping $8.4 million!!
-Granted, that’s a bit of an exaggerated example, but with all costs calculated, it wouldn’t be that far-fetched.
+That’s a bit of an exaggerated example, but with all costs calculated, it wouldn’t be that far-fetched.

-A typical eddy current drive used in the pulp and paper industry could cost thousands of dollars, depending on the required application.
+A typical eddy current drive could cost thousands of dollars, depending on the required application.
 That’s a drop in the bucket compared the potential millions if your production had to be down for several weeks.

-As we connect with each of our customers or potential customers personally, we’re making sure they are aware of the opportunity to save a future headache.
-We take into consideration our customers’ best interest when we offer a spare product.
-We want to eliminate the problematic down time, so when mechanical failures or accidents happen, you won’t be caught with a large expense.
+We’re making sure our customers are aware of the opportunity to save future headaches.
+We want to eliminate problematic down time, so when mechanical failures or accidents happen, you won’t be caught with a large expense.